These experts helped us to

 With mPower, you can also enjoy remote access from any internet-connected device.
 You’ll be able to run reports, create orders, and handle any other back office tasks from anywhere.
 Note that accessing mPower from an external device requires installation of the mPower Remote point of sale software and setting up an external static IP address at your liquor store.

 The mPower software works with Windows-based machines.
-The company recommends XP Professional, Windows 7 Professional, or Windows 8 Professional.
+The company recommends Windows 7, 8, or 10.
 If you don’t currently have a Windows system, you can optionally purchase hardware through mPower.
 A touchscreen mode can be enabled on touchscreen-capable devices.

-mPower recommends using the DLI 8300 tablet if you choose to install the software on a portable device, but many tablets using a Windows operating system will work.
+mPower recommends using Microsoft tablets if you choose to install the software on a portable device, but many tablets using a Windows operating system will work.
+The company notes that clients typically use Surface Pros.

 The mPower website references an integrated credit card processing solution, but doesn’t provide any details.
 It’s not clear if the software must be used with a particular processor(s) or if it is universal.
 We reached out to mPower for clarification, and were told only that the company works with 3 processors.
 For some reason, mPower would not disclose which 3, so we can’t provide details on what processing platforms mPower will work with.
 We’re not sure why mPower is being evasive about which processor(s) it works with.